AFAgarap/AFAgarap.github.io/about.md

 My research interests are the foundations of deep learning, game theory for deep learning, representation learning, and interpretability of machine learning.

 You can know a bit more about me below.
-If you are interested in communicating with me, my e-mail address is abien_agarap[at]dlsu.edu.ph.
+If you are interested in communicating with me, my e-mail address is abienfred.agarap[at]gmail.com.
 Thank you for visiting!

 ## Latest Publication